 Ctrl+Shift+N: incognito shortcut

 There might be times when you get up from your work to consume lunch, but your work gets delayed throughout the day.
 Your laptop is open, and you have not erased your browsing history.
-In that case, you have an extraordinary option of browsing your web through an incognito mode that does not store your history details, so there is no hassle of keep deleting it.
+In that case, you have an extraordinary option of browsing your web through an incognito mode.
+That does not store your history details.
+So there is no hassle of deleting it.

 Ctrl+Shift+t: Re-opens the last closed tab

-Ctrl+Shift+t: Has it ever happened to you that you are working on a very important task that required you to open several tabs on your laptop.
+Ctrl+Shift+t: Has it ever happened to you that you are working on a very important task.
+And required you to open several tabs on your laptop.
 But by mistake, it gets closed, and now you are clueless about which tab to open or which order they were in.

-In that case, you can use a shortcut that will magically open all the tabs that had gotten close, and you will not have to restore each page individually.
-All you have to do is press on Ctrl+Shift+t.
+In that case, you can use a shortcut that will magically open all the tabs that had gotten close.
+And you will not have to restore each page individually.
+All you have to do is press Ctrl+Shift+t.

 Alt+Right Arrow: Go Forward

-Alt+Right Arrow: When you restore all the pages from the browsing history, but you missed a few pages.
-You can press on Alt+Right Arrow for loading the next page of your browsing history without having to scroll towards the browsing history page and look for your page.
+Alt+Right Arrow: When you restore all the pages from the browsing history, you miss a few pages.
+You can press Alt+Right Arrow to load the next page of your browsing history.
+Without having to scroll toward the browsing history page and look for your page.

 Ctrl+Tab: Switch between open tabs